KentridgeRobotics/2019Robot/ProjectPlan.md

 Driving onto the high platform?

+Brushless motor controllers MUST use the setSmartCurrentLimit() method of CANSparkMax, to avoid burning out the NEOs.

 2. Create diagnostic vs. competition dashboard

 Competition mode: only the important stuff is displayed: camera, autonomous settings (are there any?), current auto action that is running, current target, current speed settings